arthurmlima/cryptolmap/README.md

 The platform will be automatically created using a block automation including all modules required to build the platform.

 The rest of the application is launched in baremetal a single core of ARM Cortex A53 Domain using the _Vitis_.
 For these, please refer to the files provided at `cryptolmap/sw/src/`

+### Simulation Cryptosystem Design

+In `cryptolmap/cryptolmap_sim` directory, the sources used for all statistical tests made are available.
+It is used _MATLAB R2021_\[[5]\].
+It is also necessary to install _gcc_ C/C++ toolchain to simulate the design.

+The file `cryptolmap/cryptolmap_sim/main.m` issues the entire simulation, the parameters concerning encryption schemes are configured in its header.

 # The Cryptosystem